History of wheat: Spread

 Domestic wheat was quickly spread to regions where its wild ancestors did not grow naturally.
 Emmer was introduced to Cyprus as early as 8600 BC and einkorn c.
 7500 BC; emmer reached Greece by 6500 BC, Egypt shortly after 6000 BC, and Germany and Spain by 5000 BC.
+The South Caucasus (modern-day Georgia) is a primary center of origin for domesticated bread wheat.
+Excavations at Gadachrili Gora and Shulaveris Gora found charred bread wheat remains from the 6th millennium BC.
+Furthermore, Georgia has a wide genetic diversity with 14 wheat species including 5 endemics.

 "The early Egyptians were developers of bread and the use of the oven and developed baking into one of the first large-scale food production industries."
 By 4000 BC, wheat had reached the British Isles and Scandinavia.

-Wheat was also cultivated in India around 3500 BC.
+Wheat was cultivated in India around 3500 BC.
 Wheat likely appeared in China's lower Yellow River around 2600 BC.

-The oldest evidence for hexaploid wheat is through DNA analysis of wheat seeds from around 6400–6200 BC at Çatalhöyük.
+Hexaploid wheat has been identified by DNA analysis of wheat seeds from around 6400–6200 BC at Çatalhöyük.
 As of 2023, the earliest known wheat with sufficient gluten for yeasted breads is from a granary at Assiros in Macedonia dated to 1350 BC.
 Wheat continued to spread across Europe and to the Americas in the Columbian exchange.
 In the British Isles, wheat straw (thatch) was used for roofing in the Bronze Age, remaining in common use until the late 19th century.
 White wheat bread was historically a high status food, but during the nineteenth century it became in Britain an item of mass consumption, displacing oats, barley and rye from diets in the North of the country.
 After 1860, the expansion of wheat production in the United States flooded the world market, lowering prices by 40%, and made a major contribution to the nutritional welfare of the poor.